jeremiahhansen/snowflake-connector-adf/README.md

 ## Connector Overview
 ### High Level Overview
-At a really high level stored procedures provide the ability to pass parameters (or arguments), run multiple SQL statments, and return values.
-To enable these capabilities in a Snowflake query I had to come up with a macro-like syntax.
-It was also important to make sure the queries could be run in Snowflake as-is to enable better debugging and development lifecycle support.
-I accomplished this by using standard Snowflake SQL comments which leverage the conventions outlined below.

-To begin with, here is a high level overview of the connector:
+At a really high level stored procedures provide the ability to pass parameters, run multiple SQL statments, and return values.
+I'll explain how it works below, but to begin with here is a high level overview of the connector:

 ![Connector Overview](/Docs/Screenshots/connector-overview.png?raw=true "Connector Overview")